 2001 CNHC launches MegaBite Meal Voucher scheme, to improve the nutrition of homeless people on the streets.

-2003 CHAS and CNHC merge to form Housing Justice.
+2003 The National Catholic Housing Aid Society and CNHC merge to form Housing Justice.

 2006 UNLEASH merges with Housing Justice.